MrKovalev/MoodMusic/README.md

 # Mood Music

-# Описание приложения:
+# App description:
-Приложение позволяет просмотреть популярные группы музыкальных исполнителей, треки, формировать собственные альбомы треков.
-Также присутствует возможность поиска как артиста, так и отдельных треков с последующим просмотром подробной информации, прослушивании (при наличии)

-# Техническое описание и реализация:
-1. Приложение разбито по пакетам component, shared, feature в рамках одного gradle модуля. Такая разбивка позволяет при желании разбить приложение на модули без каких-дибо проблем. В рамках модулей Clean Arhitecture c MVP (Moxy) для presentation слоя. Общая архитектура позволяет легко вносить изменения и расширять функциональность при необходимости.
+The application allows you to view popular groups of music performers, tracks, create your own track albums.
+It is also possible to search for both the artist and individual tracks, followed by viewing detailed information, listening (if available)

+# Technical description and implementation:
+1. The application is split into packages component, shared, feature within one gradle module.
+This breakdown allows you to split your application into modules, if desired, without any problems.
+As part of the Clean Arhitecture modules with MVP (Moxy) for the presentation layer.
+The overall architecture makes it easy to make changes and expand functionality as needed.
-2. Запросы к API сервера Last.fm реализованы с помощью Retrofit2 + Rxjava2
+2. Requests to the Last.fm server API are implemented using Retrofit2 + Rxjava2
-3. Для реализации DI используется библиотека внедрения зависимостей Dagger2
+3. To implement DI, the Dagger2 dependency injection library is used
-4. Использована ORM Room + Rxjava2 для сохранения и загрузки избранных альбомов с треками
+4. Used ORM Room + Rxjava2 to save and load selected albums with tracks
-5. Добавлена библиотека Butteknife для упрощения работы с view элементами
+5. Added Butteknife library to simplify work with view elements
-6. Реализована обработка и перехват ошибок
-7. Основная логика покрыта unit-тестами
-8. Реализована правильная обработка сохранения состояния при смене ориентации
-9. Экран треков и артистов можно протестировать без интернета при помощи стабов

-Планируется добавить:
-1. UI-тестов (экраны делаем через page object, сами тесты на espresso + какая-либо абстрация - barista и т.д)
-2. Перевести верстку на Constraint Layout
-3. Проверить на старых девайсах производительность списков (возможно добавить diff utils)
+6. Implemented error handling and interception
+7. The main logic is covered by unit tests
+8. Implemented correct processing of saving state when changing orientation
+9. The screen of tracks and artists can be tested without the Internet using stubs

 [![Screenshot-20190307-225452.png](https://i.postimg.cc/mDvQkYG7/Screenshot-20190307-225452.png)](https://postimg.cc/hz0J37vG)